Ignite IAS Academy Shines Light on Challenges Faced by Women in Public Service and Politics on International Womens Day 2024 - www.lokmattimes.com

 Ignite IAS Academy Shines Light on Challenges Faced by Women in Public Service and Politics on International Womens Day 2024

-PNN Hyderabad (Telangana) [India], March 9: Ignite IAS Academy, a leading institution renowned for its commitment to excellence in ...
+Hyderabad (Telangana) [India], March 9: Ignite IAS Academy, a leading institution renowned for its commitment to excellence in civil ...

 Hyderabad (Telangana) [India], March 9: Ignite IAS Academy, a leading institution renowned for its commitment to excellence in civil services coaching, hosted a pioneering unique conference on the occasion of International Women’s Day.
 The conference, titled “Breaking Barriers: Empowering Women in Public Service and Politics,” brought together distinguished academics, seasoned administrators, passionate students, and eminent leaders to address the multifaceted challenges hindering the progress of women in the fields of public service and politics.